Orthogonal-Research-Lab/origins-embryo/README.md

-# Code and Pseudo-code for the paper "Origins of the Embryo", Stone et.al. doi:10.6084/m9.figshare.5089558
+# Code and Pseudo-code for the paper "Origins of the Embryo"
+Stone et.al. doi:10.6084/m9.figshare.5089558

 1) Cybernetic control and regulation.